UMAprotocol/protocol/README.md

 ## Security and Bug Bounty

 Please report all security vulnerabilities through our [HackerOne bug bounty page](https://hackerone.com/risk_labs).
-Please do not run any security tests against our mainnet deployment.
-Please use our testnet deployment or a local ganache instance instead.
+Please run all security tests against the testnet deployment or a local ganache to preserve the integrity of the mainnet deployment.

 ## Developer Information and Tools